liveoak-io/liveoak-examples-archive/auth/auth-html/README.md

-Liveoak auth example
+LiveOak auth example
 ====================
-This example demonstrates some basic functionality related to authentication to Liveoak.
+This example demonstrates some basic functionality related to authentication to LiveOak.
 Authentication is provided by [Keycloak](http://www.keycloak.org) project.
 This example is simple Javascript application, which you can use to login into Keycloak and obtain OAuth access token in JWT format from Keycloak.
 You can also try to send ajax request to 'storage' resource with access token attached in Authorization header.
 Storage request will be successful just in case that you are authenticated.